saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 You also have the option to copy the command that you will find at the bottom of the **Tunnels** tab in the [Sauce Labs app](https://accounts.saucelabs.com/am/XUI/#login), and paste this into your terminal as well, instead of typing what is above.
 Once you paste, append the command line with `-i <Sauce tunnel name>`.

-Your command should look like this:
+Your command looks like this:

 <img src="assets/TRT2.02A.png" alt="Terminal command to run tunnel" width="750"/>